-For anyone with substantial medical needs or who has a significant cognitive decline, a nursing home or memory care facility would be a better option.
+For anyone with substantial medical needs or who has a significant cognitive decline, a nursing home or dedicated memory care facility would be a better option.

 Assisted Living Needs Assessment

-Before a person moves into an assisting living facility, they will assess the potential resident and develop a service plan for the person.
+Before a person moves into an assisted living facility, they will assess the potential resident and develop a service plan for the person.
 A staff nurse will assess the level of care the individual requires and whether they qualify for care under their license and ability to provide the care.

 In some situations, the facility will determine that the facility is not appropriate.
 It could be due to the level of cognitive ability; in some cases, the level of care that the person requires is more than what is available at the facility.

 The staff nurse will administer a careful, in-person evaluation of the senior's physical and cognitive health.
 Some facilities will review medical records or doctor's statements; however, their own assessment is the primary consideration for admission approval.

 This assessment is crucial since it determines admission and determines the level of care a potential resident requires, the facility's available services, and the associated costs.
 The process is also instrumental in creating a senior's plan of care.